2026 United States House of Representatives elections in Arkansas

-The 2026 United States House of Representatives elections in Arkansas will be held on November 3, 2026, to elect the four U.S. representatives from the State of Arkansas, one from all four of the state's congressional districts.
-The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-The primary election will take place on a date that has not yet been announced.
+The 2026 United States House of Representatives elections in Arkansas will be held on November 3, 2026, to elect the four U.S. representatives from the state of Arkansas, one from all four of the state's congressional districts.
+The primary elections took place on March 3, 2026, and in races where no candidate receives over 50% in a primary, runoff elections took place on March 31, 2026.
 Arkansas' U.S. House delegation has been exclusively Republican since 2013.

+This election will take place alongside races for U.S. Senate, governor, state senate, state house, and numerous other state and local offices.

+Background

+In Christian Ministerial Alliance v.
+Thurston, plaintiffs alleged racial gerrymandering diluting the voting power of black voters by splitting Little Rock into three districts.
+The case was heard in a federal district court.
+The panel ruled that it did not constitute a racial gerrymander and dismissed the case.

 District 1

 The 1st district is based in North-Eastern Arkansas and parts of its South-East, taking in Eudora, McGehee, Lonoke, and Stuttgart.
 The majority of its population can be found in the city of Jonesboro.
 The incumbent is Republican Rick Crawford, who was re-elected with 72.9% of the vote in 2024.